 - First off, it's written in C++ while original (as we already know) is written in VB6.

-- Full support of UTF-8 in filename paths and internal text data (original game had the only 8bit ANSI support).
+- Full support of UTF-8 in filename paths and internal text data (original game had only 8bit ANSI support).

-- Some LVLX exclusive features now working: vertical section wrap, two-way warps, custom "star needed" message, warp enter event, ability to disable stars printing in HUB episodes for specific doors, ability to disable interscene showing when going to another level through a warp.
+- Some LVLX exclusive features now working: vertical section wrap, two-way warps, custom "star needed" message, warp enter the event, ability to disable stars printing in HUB episodes for specific doors, ability to disable interscene showing when going to another level through a warp.